ChesterHuynh/tetrisAI/README.md

 This project was done solely in **Python**.
 I created an interactive version of the game that utilizes the *PyGame* package as well as the AI version that utilizes the **Keras** framework and **TensorFlow** backend.

-## Getting Started and How It Works
+## Getting Started and Implementation
 ### Interactive Version
 I implemented an interactive version of tetris using Pygame to better understand the game mechanics in `tetris.py`.
 You can run `$ python runinteractive.py` in command line to begin an interactive game.